tinmarino/try/speech.md

 ## 3/ Enumeration: You->We: MJ 1min

 We are small things, we trust what we see.
-Trust is pillar of collaboration, fundamental element of operational eficiency.
+Trust is pillar of collaboration, fundamental element of operational efficiency.
 So try to show us your face!
 Don't worry, you won't loose it!

 You have the right to disobey, to do it your way, to think then exist!
 Take your place among the brave ones.
 ~~It's time you stand, fight... discover... heal, love, win.~~

-You may know (in quotes) that the resolution of Alma is limited by the difraction of the synthetic aperture, the longer baseline.
+You may know (in quotes) that the resolution of Alma is limited by the diffraction of the synthetic aperture, the longer baseline.
-Do you believe in this quantum limit in the continus realm?
+Do you believe in this quantum limit in the continuous realm?

 (@MJ, I put more in README/Example)

 ## Conclusion: We: Tin 30s

-Here in Alma, we work among astronomers within Gallileo Gallilei's legacy.
+Here in Alma, we work among astronomers within Galileo Galilei's legacy.

-His heritage is not only extreterrestial, not even bound to science.
+His heritage is ~~living~~ not only to astrophysics, or even science.
-He taught us than natural sciences are bound to a full equation and empty stomac.
+He taught us than natural sciences are not bound to a full equation and empty social life.
 No more than social science is bound to a full vocabulary and empty pocket.
 Both their essences lie in our attitude.

-Here in Alma, within Gallileo Gallilei's legacy we work among astronomers.
+Here in Alma, within Galileo Galilei's legacy we work among astronomers.
-Let's admire, troll and try to imitate them!
+Let's admire (, troll) and try to imitate them!

 Thank you for your attention.